Back to Blog

 Introduction

 If your dentist has recommended a root canal, it is completely natural to feel uncertain.
 Many patients wonder whether treatment is truly necessary or whether the problem might resolve on its own.
-The question of root canal vs doing nothing is one of the most common searches from patients exploring their dental options online.
+The question of root canal vs doing nothing is one of the most common searches we see from patients exploring their dental options online.

 There are many reasons people delay treatment.
 Some feel anxious about the procedure itself, while others may not be experiencing significant pain at the time and assume the issue is not urgent.
 Cost considerations and busy schedules also play a role in postponing dental care.